Oulu-IMEDS/KneeLocalizer/README.md

 # Description
 Repository contains the code for an automatic knee joint detection on plain radiographs.
 This can be used to process very large amount of knee x-rays and generate bounding boxes (up to 6 000 000 per day on a high-end computer).

 Our package processes the data in a batch mode using multiple threads.
-To run in on your machine, you have to install the following python dependencies:
+To run in on your machine, you have to install the conda environment.
+For that, simply execute `create_conda_env.sh`

-* numpy
-* pydicom
-* opencv-python
-* joblib

 # How to run
 Run the script as follows: